Drillinginfo Direct Access API Python Client

 for row in d2.query('rigs', fields='DrillType,LeaseName,PermitDepth'): print(row)

-When making requests containing certain characters, use a backslash to escape them.
+When making requests containing certain characters like commas, use a backslash to escape them.

 # Escaping the comma before LLC for row in d2.query('producing-entities', curropername='PERCUSSION PETROLEUM OPERATING\, LLC'): print(row)